 Differences in Russia’s behavioral portfolio also cannot be explained through capability maturation alone or the availability of more options for conflict.
 The oldest cases (Estonia and Georgia) feature very different levels of intensity between them, as do the most recent (Ukraine and United States).
 To explain these differences we must look to incentives rather than technological capability.
 Gray zone conflict is not so much about the utilization of an expanding toolkit as a calculated decision about what should be drawn from that toolkit.

-Although not considered in detail here, Russian operations in outside cases like Kosovo and Chechnya are consistent with the deterrence gradient.
-NATO went to war with Serbia in 1999 over Russian misgivings to protect the Albanian population of Kosovo.
-The war occurred near the nadir of Russia’s post-Cold War decline, so there was little appetite for confrontation beyond the expulsion of NATO diplomats from Moscow and withdrawal from the Partnership for Peace (Yeeson 1999).
-The media war pitted narratives of Serbian ethnic cleansing against illegitimate NATO bombing, and anti-Western hackers launched DDoS attacks and defaced websites (Geers 2008).
-Chechnya, by contrast, is a province within Russian territory, and the Russian Federation conducted its counterinsurgency campaigns (on and off between 1994 and 2009) without much restraint.
-Cyber disruption and media campaigns were carried out by both sides as complements to special and conventional operations (Thomas 2000; Blank 2013).
-In 2001, while Putin defended Russia’s policy in Chechnya during a special Internet interview streamed by the BBC, his spokesman explained, “We wanted to show that we understand that the Internet is an important part of forming public opinion” (Tyler 2001).
-A logic of optimality rather than deterrence explains Russian use of information operations in Chechnya to maximize the effectiveness or minimize the extent of military deployments; the opposite is true in Kosovo.

 New Shades of Gray

 Conventional wisdom imagines a strong, innovative provocateur outsmarting status quo actors by acting in many domains.
 By contrast, we see a return to familiar forms of covert conflict short of war waged by powerful peers, albeit with some novel (digital) means.
 Cyberspace poses many strategic and operational difficulties, to be sure, and observers are right to note the innovativeness, diversity, and relentlessness of cyber operations in contemporary cases.
 Yet the essence of gray zone conflict--a reduction of possible means for the pursuit limited ends--should not be conflated with the utilization of new capabilities.
 Cyber warfare may be prevalent in gray zone conflicts, but it will be prevalent in every war of the 21st century.